Urethral Syndrome Medication

 Medication Summary

 The choice of medical therapy in urethral syndrome is determined by the patient's predominant symptoms and probable etiology.
-Determination of the optimum regimen often involves a combination of medications chosen through a process of trial and error.
+Determination of the optimal regimen often involves a combination of medications chosen through a process of trial and error.
+Even when an optimal medical therapy is determined, symptoms may wax and wane, requiring further adjustment of the medical regimen.
 All possible infectious etiologies should be evaluated and treated prior to initiation of additional medications.

 Hormones